stripe-samples/wechatpay-sources-android/README.md

-# wechatpay-sources-android
+# WeChat Pay Payments with Sources API

-WeChat Pay Payments with Sources API
+See [WeChat Pay Payments with Sources](https://stripe.com/docs/sources/wechat-pay) for more details.